What is Freight Factoring? The Ultimate Guide

 How Does Freight Factoring Work?

 In the trucking industry getting paid quickly can be essential to being successful.
 Factoring allows you to submit invoices to your factoring company for same day processing and allows you to get paid on the invoice amount much sooner instead of weeks down the road.
-This gives you the capital you need to keep your business moving forward.
 Like all business transactions, freight factoring works because there is an incentive for all the parties involved.

 What Does a Freight Factoring Company Do?